microsoft/generative-ai-for-beginners/CONTRIBUTING.md

 This workflow ensures that any web URL has tracking in it.
 This repository is available to everyone so you need to make sure to track the access to know from where the traffic is coming.

-To make sure your URLs have tracking in them simply check for the following text `?wt.mc_id` at the end of the path.
+To make sure your URLs have tracking in them simply check for the following text `?wt.mc_id=` at the end of the URL.
 If it's appended to your URLs then you will pass this check.

 If not, you may get the following error.